-Summary The half kneeling triplanar stretch is an advanced bodyweight mobility exercise that targets the hip flexors (iliopsoas, rectus femoris, TFL) through all three anatomical planes: sagittal (forward lunge), frontal (lateral reach), and transverse (rotation).
+Summary The half kneeling triplanar stretch is an advanced bodyweight mobility exercise that targets the hip flexors (iliopsoas, rectus femoris, tensor fasciae latae) through all three anatomical planes from a single base: sagittal (forward lunge), frontal (lateral reach), and transverse (rotation).
 It also mobilizes the thoracic spine, obliques, and thoracolumbar fascia.
 A 2021 systematic review in the International Journal of Sports Physical Therapy found that hip flexor stretching of up to 120 seconds produced measurable range-of-motion improvements without performance decrements (Konrad et al., 2021).
 The critical form cue: posterior pelvic tilt must be maintained in every plane.
 The moment the tailbone untucks, the stretch shifts from the hip flexors to the lumbar spine.
+Scales from a sagittal-only beginner version (20-30 second holds) to a full triplanar with elevated rear foot for advanced practitioners.

 Most people stretch their hip flexors in one direction.
 Forward.
 They kneel down, shift forward, feel something in the front of the hip, and call it done.
 And they wonder why their hips still feel cemented shut after weeks of stretching.